PAL-Net: A Point-Wise CNN with Patch-Attention for 3D Facial Landmark Localization: Acknowledgments

 \section{Acknowledgments}

 Special thanks to Marco Farronato for his helpful feedback and proofreading support during the writing of this manuscript.

-The present research was partially funded by the University of Milan under the “My First SEED Grant” fund, DM 737/2021 MUR (Project: DIAERESES - PSR\_LINEA3\/ Piano di sviluppo di ricerca - Bando SoE-SEED- Linea 3).
+Funding: The present research was partially funded by the University of Milan under the “My First SEED Grant” fund, DM 737/2021 MUR (Project: DIAERESES - PSR\_LINEA3\/ Piano di sviluppo di ricerca - Bando SoE-SEED- Linea 3).